-Normally, new hair grows straight out of your hair follicles.
-These follicles are located within the skin.
+Typically, new hair grows straight out of the follicles in the skin.
 As the hair matures, it exits the skin’s surface and continues to grow.
 But sometimes, the hair grows crooked or curls back under before it has a chance to exit the skin.
 This is called an ingrown hair.

 Ingrown hairs are most common in areas of hair removal, such as the face, legs, armpits, and pubic region.
 They also occur more often in men who shave their beards.
 Shaving and waxing creates sharper hairs that tend to get trapped in the skin.

-You may also be at an increased risk for ingrown hairs and related infections if your hair is naturally coarse or curly.
+You may have a higher risk for ingrown hairs and related infections if your hair is naturally coarse or curly.
 These hair types are more likely to curl back into the skin when growing out after hair removal.

-Oftentimes, an infection of an ingrown hair can start off as a red bump.
-As the infection progresses, you may see pus and the bump may grow larger.
+The first sign of an infected ingrown hair is often a bump.
+As the infection progresses, you may see pus, and the bump may grow larger.

 The area around the infected ingrown hair may also: